 Here’s an example from Ahrefs:

-Once you have a strong technical foundation in place, get your local SEO in order for your drug rehab.
+Once you have a strong technical foundation in place, it’s time to get in order your local rehab SEO.

-This will ensure that your website shows up (or at least has a chance to show up) in the map pack for geography-based keywords.
+This will ensure your website shows up (or at least has a chance to show up) in the map pack for geography-based keywords.

-For example, if you are a rehab center in Houston, TX, you’ll want to show up in the map pack for keywords like “rehab centers in Houston.”
+For example, if you are a rehab center in Houston, Texas, you’ll want to show up in the map pack for keywords like “rehab centers in Houston.”